audiodatastream/LinuxUnixC/src/cmdline/readme.txt

 decoding an AudioDataStream broadcast using
 Linux or Unix.

-Each utility implements one and only one OSI layer of the overall Outernet Broadcast-Audio protocol.
+Each program implements one and only one OSI layer of the overall protocol-stack.

 Without any commandline options the utilities operate so they can be chained together on the commandline.
 Example Usage:

-# parseaudio & parseamp & parsearchive &
+# parsearchive & parseamp & parseaudio &

-This will execute all three programs simultaneously and connect the output of each into the next layer.
-Running these three programs as shown above fully implements a complete networking stack for a recieve-only data network.
+This will execute all three programs simultaneously and connect the output of each into the next layer using named pipes Running these three programs as shown above fully implements a complete networking stack for a receive-only data network.